CodeURJC-DAW-2020-21/webapp1/README.md

 Our team has decided to implement one extra funcionality.
 When somenone win a tournament the app is going to give a prize to the winner user in the form of diploma.
 This diploma is going to generate a PDF that permits winners to download and keep it.

 # ALGORITHM
+The developing team is going to create an algorithm which automatically generates a ranking taking into account the player points and victories, even the category's player that is taking part for.
+The ranking is going to display in one of the screens we have created and the rest of users can see all the results and statics the top players have.
+The ranking is going to be updated everyday and will show all the changes which have been produced.